-(b) Without limiting the remedies which may be obtained under this section, and with the consent of any person who has violated any provision of this chapter, or who has violated, failed, neglected, or refused to obey any variance or permit condition authorized under this chapter, the county may provide for the issuance of an order against such person for the one-time payment of civil charges for each violation in specific sums, not to exceed \$10,000.00 for each violation.
+(a) Without limiting the remedies which may be obtained under this section, any person who violates of any person who has violated any provision of this chapter, or who has violated, failed, neglected, or refused to obey any variance or permit condition authorized under this chapter, the county may provide for the issuance of an order against such person for the one-time payment of civil charges for each violation in specific sums, not to exceed \$10,000.00 for each violation.
 Such civil charges shall be paid into the treasury of the county for the purpose of abating environmental damage to or restoring Chesapeake Bay Preservation under subdivision (a) of this section.
-Civil charges may be in addition to the costs of any restoration required by the Board of Supervisors.
+Civil charges may be in addition to the costs of any restoration required by the board of supervisors.